asunlabs/awesome-engineer-courses/blockchain/modules/solidity.md

 1. [Alex Roan: Hitchhiker’s Guide to the EVM](https://youtu.be/zgukojxyHKc)
 1. [EVM Bytecode ABI Gas and Gas Price](https://youtu.be/HcOWNxL3Iy0)
 1. [Blockchain Layer 2 solution](https://youtube.com/playlist?list=PLO5VPQH6OWdVvoL67S09cU2gVoVpYocfn)
-1. [10 Hardhat Best Practices👷‍♂️Do you know them all?
-Solidity Tutorial [2022]](https://youtu.be/hMmDCczYBs4)

 1. [Ethereum 2.0 - The entire roadmap!](https://youtu.be/HXdIF2Kp5A8)
 1. [GoEthereum install and how to interact with geth](https://youtu.be/a_p70Y-0Q7w)
 1. [Fuzzing Timestamp and Caller with Echidna](https://youtu.be/dpK9a4WRXtA)